thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 Similarly, the *select\_state\_option*, *select\_district\_option*, and *select\_project\_option*
-methods can be replaced by a generic *select\_option* method that takes the xpath of a select element, the option value to choose, and the xpath of another select element whose options will by dynamicly updated once we make the current selection.
+methods can be replaced by a generic *select\_option* method that takes the xpath of a SELECT element, the option value to choose, and the xpath of another SELECT element whose options will by dynamicly updated once we make the current selection.

 {% highlight python %}